 - Upgrading to more energy-efficient appliances

 Once you’re approved for a personal loan, the financial institution issues the entire amount of money to you and it is paid back over a fixed period of time.
 At Discover Personal Loans, repayment plans range from 36 to 84 months.

-A revolving line of credit may have a variable interest rate, meaning the amount of interest you pay can change from month to month.
+A revolving line of credit may have a variable interest rate, meaning the interest rate and payment amount can change from month to month..
 With a personal loan, your interest rate is fixed and is determined by factors such as your credit score and financial history.
 This allows you to plan and budget knowing your payment will be exactly the same from month to month.

 Receiving a Lump Sum vs. Access to Cash

 With a personal line of credit, you can spend up to the maximum credit line, but it is up to you to pay creditors, and although the money is accessible, the maximum credit amount is not deposited automatically into your bank account or sent to you by check.